Pregnancy, Birth and Beyond - Gestational Diabetes

-This was something that really wasn’t on my radar prior to diagnosis, I’m positive many women out there are feeling much the same way.
-I’m 5’3” all of 105 lbs without pregnancy, eat pretty healthy and exercise regularly.
-Furthermore, at the time of my diagnosis I had no known diabetes history in my family.
+This was something that really wasn’t on my radar prior to diagnosis; I’m positive, many women out there are feeling much the same way.
+I’m 5’3” of 105 lbs without pregnancy, eat pretty healthy, and exercise regularly.
+Furthermore, at the time of my diagnosis, I had no known diabetes history in my family.
 However, my father was recently diagnosed with T2 Diabetes.
-So, when my 1 hour glucose screening came back high and I was told I would need to go through the 3 hour test to see if I would have a definitive diagnosis I was devastated.
-However, my professional experience told me that MANY women fail a 1 hour and go on to have a completely normal 3 hour.
-So, I rested in that until I was able to have the 3 hour test done.
-There is no “sugar coating” that test, it’s pretty horrible.
+So, when my 1-hour glucose screening came back high, and I was told I would need to go through the 3-hour test to see if I would have a definitive diagnosis, I was devastated.
+However, my professional experience told me that MANY women fail a 1 hour and go on to have a completely normal 3 hours.
+So, I rested in that until I was able to have the 3-hour test done.
+There is no “sugar coating” that test; it’s pretty horrible.
 You have to FAST the night before.
-Come in, have your fasting blood sugar drawn, drink that awful drink and then proceed to sit there for 3 hours while having your blood drawn an additional 3 times at 1 hour increments.
+Come in, have your fasting blood sugar drawn, drink that awful drink, and then proceed to sit there for 3 hours while having your blood drawn an additional 3 times at 1-hour increments.

+Gestational diabetes or pregnancy diabetes is all about mindset.
 Honestly, mindset!
 Mindset is everything when it comes to changing the way you eat.
-Pregnancy lasts maximum 9 months and this diagnosis generally doesn’t come until around 28 weeks or so (sometimes earlier if it’s a subsequent pregnancy with history of GDM but in that case like I mentioned, old news).
-So, for most 28 to 40 weeks that is 12 weeks of STRICT control and dedication about what goes into our mouths coupled with physical exercise (something as simple as going for walks after meals) regularly (for best outcome!).
-This is temporary, but if you’re smart this will give you PERMANENT habits that will last beyond pregnancy and hopefully dodge a diabetes diagnosis later in life (which you will likely be told you are now a higher risk for).
+Pregnancy lasts a maximum of 9 months, and this diagnosis generally doesn’t come until around 28 weeks or so (sometimes earlier if it’s a subsequent pregnancy with a history of GDM, but in that case, as I mentioned, old news).
+So, for most 28 to 40 weeks, that is 12 weeks of STRICT control and dedication about what goes into our mouths coupled with physical exercise (something as simple as going for walks after meals) regularly (for the best outcome!).
+This is temporary, but if you’re smart, this will give you PERMANENT habits that will last beyond pregnancy and hopefully dodge a gestational diabetes diagnosis later in life (which you will likely be told you are now a higher risk for).
 The thing about diabetes is you constantly have positive reinforcement for how you are doing.
 If your sugars are mostly all good, you can assume you are doing a good job.
-Towards the end the demands on your body peak and it will become slightly more difficult to achieve good control.
+Towards the end, the demands on your body peak, and it will become slightly more difficult to achieve good control.
 This is the natural progression of things, to be expected.
-What I did for my diet was I found what works and stick to that with one mystery meal (usually dinner).
+What I did for my diet was I found what works and stuck to that with one mystery meal (usually dinner).
 I inserted snacks between meals and one before bed.

 Sample meal plan as follows:

 Salad with chicken (pick a good dressing with no added sugars) ranch worked for me!
-I could sprinkle a few croutons on top of salad with no issues.
-Tip: Sundays grill some chicken tenderloins and you have salad for your chicken for the whole week!
+I could sprinkle a few croutons on top of the salad with no issues.
+Tip: Sundays, grill some chicken tenderloins, and you have salad for your chicken for the whole week!

-- Apple with PB (green apples have less sugars and use natural PB with NO added sugars)
+- Apple with PB (green apples have less sugar and use natural PB with NO added sugars)

 - Cheese stick

-Nine times out of ten you will have a good outcome.
-Once that baby and placenta are out you can go back to business as usual.
-The silver lining is you might find that you learn good eating practices that will help you avoid T2 diabetes in the future, down the road, you can help out friends and family that might get that same, scary & potentially overwhelming diagnosis and you’ll see that it’s so much easier to lose that baby weight postpartum when the only weight gained was “within a healthy range”!
+Nine times out of ten, you will have a good outcome.
+Once that baby and placenta are out, and the symptoms of gestational diabetes are gone, you can go back to business as usual.
+The silver lining is you might find that you learn good eating practices that will help you avoid T2 diabetes in the future; down the road, you can help out friends and family that might get that same scary & potentially overwhelming diagnosis, and you’ll see that it’s so much easier to lose that baby weight postpartum when the only weight gained was “within a healthy range”!
 Good outcomes all around!
 Furthermore, if you have subsequent pregnancies dealing with it will be a BREEZE!
 Now go enjoy that healthy baby you worked so hard to grow :)!